Resume Tips

 When deciding whether to keep older roles, ask these questions:

-1. Is the technology/tool still used in my industry today?
+1. Is the technology or tool still used in my industry today?

 3. Does this experience demonstrate skills still valued?